psugihara/joint/Docs/Tutorial.md

 We’ve created a simple activity logger in just two lines of code!
 One could imagine extending this example to collect analytics about user activity in real-time.
 For instance, perhaps each button press in a single-page web app could be logged in order to evaluate the effectiveness of a user interface.

 ### Numbers
 In Pass, all numbers are floating point numbers.
-All of the usual operators and operator assignments, familiar  from JavaScript, Java, or C are available with the exception of postfix and prefix incrementers.
+All of the usual operations and operator assignments, familiar from JavaScript, Java, or C are available with the exception of postfix and prefix incrementation.
 So if we wanted to add a counter for the total number of connections, we could simply add the line

 ```
 count = 0